nhannt201/EasyWebAPI/README.md

 # EasyWebAPI

-An extension that makes Get and Post to Web API easy and fast.
+An extension that makes Get and Post to Web API easily and fast.